 Cleanser vs. face wash – is there any difference between the two?
 Face cleansing is the first step in a comprehensive skincare routine and a small step towards personal care, which can leave your skin feeling revitalized.
 However, the difference between a cleanser and a face wash is not known to many.

 While both products help cleanse your skin, the ways in which they work are different.
 This article explains all the differences between a face wash and a cleanser and how they work.
 Keep reading to learn more about the difference between face wash and cleanser!

 Difference Between A Cleanser And Face Wash

-This gentle skin care product eliminates dirt, grime, oil, and even makeup from the skin surface.
-There are several types of cleansers meant to address different skin types and skin issues.
+So, what is a cleanser?
+It is a gentle skin care product that eliminates dirt, grime, oil, and even makeup from the skin surface.
+There are several types of cleansing products meant to address different skin types and skin issues.
+You can choose one based on your beauty expectations and skin type.
 Cleansers usually have a skin-friendly pHi XA chemical scale used to measure the acidity or basicity of a solution.
 The optimal skin pH value is between 4.7 and 5.75. and can even be used on sensitive skin.